skahler-pivotal/gpupgrade/README.md

 We build with a ldflag to set the version of the code (whatever git sha we were on at build-time)

-We build into $GOPATH/bin/gp_upgrade, and expect that after a build, `which gp_upgrade` is what you just built, assuming your PATH is configured correctly
+We build into $GOPATH/bin/gpupgrade, and expect that after a build, `which gpupgrade` is what you just built, assuming your PATH is configured correctly

 We build as part of our (integration tests)[#integration-testing]; see more